0xlillith/Viper/README.md

 All this testing was done using grey PLA, next thing is to print this in dual color ABS and then try to acetone-smooth it.

+Turns out the ABS filmanent I got (official Bammbu's) has low Styrene content and this has a side effect of it not being suitable to acetone smoothing.
+All my testings where failed.
+Also, apparently my precision printing ABS was worse than with PLA so... back to PLA!.
+I've also been testing diverse fonts and decided to use Routed Gothic for a classy look.